This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is KD diagnosed?

-Your child's caregiver will ask about your child's symptoms and when they started.
+Your child's healthcare provider will ask about your child's symptoms and when they started.
 He will examine your child and listen to his heart.
 There is no specific test to diagnose KD.
 Your child may need any of the following tests:

 - Blood and urine tests give information about your child's overall health, such as his liver and kidney function.
 These tests will also show if your child has an infection.